TwizzyBomb/FinCatWebClient/READ_ME.md

 ## Description
 This is a client view for the Finance Categorizor (FinCat) application built with HTML, CSS, and JavaScript.
 It features sections to upload your csv files for processing, and a get breakdown button which will produce a sankey chart illustrating your spending trends.
 The website is fully responsive and optimized for performance.

+Note: Sankey links need to see total as the first key in the json category or else the sankey width won't display properly with the rectangular node appearing larger than it's link graph

 ## Table of Contents
 1. [Demo](#demo)